You can use a sales tax exception to track changes to your taxes and returns.

-- Select Sales Tax at the top.
-(Tip: If you use payroll in QuickBooks Online, you may need to select Sales Tax as opposed to Payroll Tax)
+Tip: If you use Payroll in QuickBooks Online, you may need to select Sales Tax as opposed to Payroll Tax.

-- Next to Sales Tax at the top, find the tax agency associated with the return you'd like to prepare the return for using the drop-down
+- Next to Sales Tax, find the tax agency associated with the return you'd like to prepare the return for using the dropdown.

-- This will give you the line by line, transaction by transaction detail for your exceptions
+- In the Action dropdown, select View exception details.
+This will give you the line-by-line, transaction-by-transaction detail for your exceptions.

 Why do some exceptions cancel out and look to be for the same transaction?

 I need to change the amount of my filing in QuickBooks.
-I understand where the exceptions are coming from, but are there any other factors that need to be accounted for?
+What should I look out for?